 Your front door is the main portal to your home.
 Friends, family, and guests use it on a daily basis.
 It’s a functional element, but is also something that can catch the eye of a casual passerby or even a potential home buyer.

 The door itself is greatly responsible for the first impression (either good or bad) a visitor has before entering.
 It creates anticipation and sets the mood for the rest of your home.
 In simple terms your front door is a key component in respect to curb appeal.

 If you’re unhappy with your front door’s looks you’ve come to the right place.
 We will share the top six ways to give your front door a complete makeover or just a little sprucing up.
 You’ll be happy to know that a front door upgrade is one of the easiest and cheapest ways to improve the exterior appearance of your home.

-1. A Coat of Paint
+1. Give It a Coat of Paint

 Study the front elevation and decide which color would go with the siding and trim.
 Color can even influence the style of your door.
 It can take it from plain to elegant or from traditional to modern.

-2. New Hardware
+2. Get Some New Hardware